Build a site

 4. For Logo, click Upload and click Browse for Image.
 Browse to your unzipped Images folder and upload the cpp-logo image.

-The logo is added to the top of the initiative, above the first row.
+The logo is added to the top of the site, above the first row.
 Next, you'll add a preconfigured survey that will allow users to give feedback about the condition of the parks and choose if they want to assist with park management.

 5. Expand Menu.
 Click Add Link and choose to existing content.